spare-shoelace/RubinToys/README.md

 # RubinToys
-This appears to be an appropriate medium to submit my code
+This appears to be an appropriate place to submit my code